Last updated: May 2020

 - As per Organizational policy, you cannot connect a user’s fandom identity and legal identity in any space without their express permission.
 This applies to both public spaces and Organization spaces.
 Organizational policy as specified in the Code of Conduct takes precedence if this situation arises.

 - You cannot discuss specific ticket content in your own public spaces or elsewhere outside the Organization without the explicit permission of the Support chair.
 This includes to friends outside the organization, in protected spaces outside the organization, or in anonymous spaces.
 A user who sends in a ticket may (and often will) choose to release such information in non-Organizational spaces, such as their personal journal site.
-Even in such cases, Support staff and others bound by this policy may not officially respond to such information in those venues without explicit Support chair permission.
-Staffers may choose to unofficially respond, but they must keep in mind the Organization’s guidelines regarding Speaking about the OTW in Public.
+Even in such cases, Support volunteers and others bound by this policy may not officially respond to such information in those venues without explicit Support chair permission.
+Volunteers may choose to unofficially respond, but they must keep in mind the Organization’s guidelines regarding Speaking about the OTW in Public.

 What can you do?

 - You can discuss details of a ticket or tickets in any Support-internal space.
 You may also discuss any information gained through the Admin interface in any Support-internal space.
-You may also use direct contact (email, chat) to discuss a ticket with any Organization staffer who has agreed to this policy.
+You may also use direct contact (email, chat) to discuss a ticket with any Organization volunteer who has agreed to this policy.

 - You may place specific ticket ID numbers or links in Organizational spaces, as the contents of the ticket will only be viewable by a limited number of people.
 Remember to not include specific user identities with the link in the Organizational spaces.

 - Some committees require exact ticket content, including possibly identifying information, to solve issues, such as Abuse, AD&T, Legal, Open Doors, Systems, Communications, and Translation.
-These committees have standing liaisons who have agreed to this policy and can relay the minimal amount of information needed to their committee staffers to solve the ticket.
+These committees have standing liaisons who have agreed to this policy and can relay the minimal amount of information needed to their committee volunteers to solve the ticket.
 In some cases, if all members of a committee have agreed to this policy, a shared chat room may exist between Support and that committee where tickets can be discussed.

-- If a ticket is received by Support that is best dealt with by the staffers of a committee not listed above, the ticket can be sent with the user’s email intact to the appropriate committee’s staff list with the chair’s agreement.
+- If a ticket is received by Support that is best dealt with by the volunteer of a committee not listed above, the ticket can be sent with the user’s email intact to the appropriate committee’s nominated list with the chair’s agreement.
 If you pass a ticket onward, the recipient must agree to this policy before they can receive information.
 It should be noted that some committees have standing agreements for Support to answer the emails, such as Tag Wranglers.
 If at all in doubt, ask the chair before sending it onward.

 - The exact text of a ticket may be relayed to an Organizational volunteer as long as identifying information has been removed from the text of the ticket.
 It is recommended to consider the tone of the text of a ticket before sending it onward and paraphrase when necessary to preserve the Work Environment of other Organizational members, as per the Code of Conduct.